Crymzix/tuneloom/README.md

 Each service can be developed independently:

 - **Web**: Standard Next.js development workflow
 - **Inference Service**: Run locally with CPU or test against deployed GPU instance
 - **Fine-Tune Service**: Deploy to Cloud Run Jobs for GPU access

 ## Deployment

 ### Web Application

-- Deploy to Vercel, Cloud Run, or any Node.js hosting
+- Deploy to Vercel (unfortunately since we are use Workflows, this can only be deployed on Vercel as of now)
 - Configure environment variables
 - Set up Firebase project

 ### Inference Service

 ```bash
 cd inference-service
 ./deploy.sh
 ```

 ### Fine-Tune Service

 ```bash
 cd fine-tune-service
 ./deploy.sh